KnutAaboe/Keep-Track/README.md

 I watched closely and followed along https://www.youtube.com/watch?v=w7ejDZ8SWv8&t=4978s (React Crash Course 2021 (Task Tracker App))

 I am going to build on this app and experiment with it.
-My hopes are that one day it will be a working keep-track fitness app.
+I hope that one day it will be a working keep-track fitness app.

 Usage
 Install dependencies